nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Osteoconductive:** Pertaining to the ability to support new bone growth, relevant to the function of nano-hydroxyapatite/collagen composites.

-### Expanded Definition and Usage\nNano-hydroxyapatite/collagen composites are crucial in the field of regenerative medicine, particularly for their exceptional ability to facilitate bone healing and regeneration.
+### Expanded Definition and Usage:
+Nano-hydroxyapatite/collagen composites are crucial in the field of regenerative medicine, particularly for their exceptional ability to facilitate bone healing and regeneration.
 The combination of nano-sized hydroxyapatite and collagen not only closely resembles the natural bone composition but also enhances the interface between the implant and the host tissue, promoting faster and more effective bone integration.
 These composites are widely used in surgical procedures that require high-performance bone graft substitutes, such as in trauma surgery, orthopedic reconstruction, and dental implantology.